adbs1/sass-monitor/README.md

 node sassMonitor.js

 NOTE: As above the imports will be relative ..
-I've edited the libsass files to give better output when your path is wrong.